pcarleton/pcarleton.github.io/_posts/2016-05-09-starting-out.markdown

 I love reading his posts because he does two things.
 First, he figures out what he doesn't get, even if it's something that seems like everyone is supposed to know about.
 Second, he digs and digs until he's gotten to the basic principles at the "floor".
 In reading his posts, I get to benefit from all his hard work.
-Not only that, but his "tree trunk" method of explaining things helps me to keep the knowledge in my head rather than immediately forgetting about it.
+Not only that, but his explanations give me a basis to more easily confront and contextualize new information about a topic.
+(He refers to it as his "tree trunk" where he can hang new information later on in the post linked above.)
+This leads me to feel that reading his post was time well spent.

 Christopher Olah has a similar approach.
 In the introduction to his post on [information theory](http://colah.github.io/posts/2015-09-Visual-Information/), he says: